Chapter 06 · Linux Storage Layout & Disk Management

 Tips:

-Linux supports dozens of filesystems.
-The most common are:
+The Linux system supports dozens of file systems, with the most common ones listed below.

 Tips: